inspec/inspec-aws/docs/resources/aws_ssm_patch_baseline.md

 The ID of the patch baseline.

-For additional information, see the [AWS documentation on AWS SSM PatchBaseline](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-patchbaseline.html).
+For additional information, see the [AWS documentation on AWS SSM patch baseline](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-patchbaseline.html).

 ## Properties